 Median system sizes were 477 users with 378 libraries, with averages of 1,228 and 555 respectively.

-From a data perspective, it’s worth noting that of the systems tested, 27% are running OS versions that IBM no longer supports (V7.1):
+From a data perspective, it’s worth noting that of the systems tested, 27 percent are running OS versions that IBM no longer supports (V7.1):

 The Current State of the IBM i Business Landscape